 With the extremely large coastline and land area to cover, this job of eliminating drug trafficking will not be an easy one.

-It’s not all doom and gloom though concerning substance abuse in Canada.
+It’s not all doom and gloom though regarding the problematic substance use and addiction in Canada.
 Despite the increase in drug trafficking and production, numbers have shown a decline in use of illegal drugs across all age groups.

-Although this does not mean Canada is out of the woods concerning substance abuse, it does give us hope that Canadian citizens are being properly educated about the dangers of drug abuse and are taking those lessons to heart.
+Although this does not mean Canada is out of the woods concerning substance abuse, it does give us hope that Canadian citizens are being properly educated about the physical and mental health addiction related dangers of drug abuse and are taking those lessons to heart.